pavelpower/jira-helper/README.md

 On the ["Extensions"](chrome://extensions/) page toggle “Developer mode”, press “Load unpacked” in the appeared menu.

 Choose the folder where the extension was built, `~/jira-helper/dist`.

+In Firefox:

+Open the url - about:debugging#/runtime/this-firefox and click "Load Temporary Add-on".
+In the open file upload window, select manifest.json from the dist directory

+After that, the plugin will be added to Firefox.

 ### During development